 This nest egg is your Ring of Power when December rolls around, and will ensure you can meet the tax deadline with confidence.

-Besides income tax, there are other payments you may need to make to HMRC – depending on how much you’ve earned that year.
-You can use this calculator to get a rough idea of how much you might be liable for come April.
+TOP TIP: Besides income tax, there are other payments you may need to make to HMRC – depending on how much you’ve earned that year.
+Use this calculator to get a rough idea of how much you might be liable for come April.

 Completing a self-assessment is arguably the most stressful part of self-employment taxes.

 It’s fair to say that even the most savvy small business owners struggle to file on time.
-In fact, a whopping 950,000 people were late filing their tax returns for 2018-2019.
+In fact, over a million people missed the 2022 deadline for submitting their returns.

 If you’re newly self-employed:

 If this is your first foray into the wonderful world of entrepreneurship, you’ll need to register as self-employed with HMRC.
 Once you’ve done so, you’ll receive a letter within 10 days with your UTR (Unique Taxpayer Reference).
-A second letter will be sent with your activation code.
-As soon as you get these numbers, you’ll all set to file online!
+You’ll receive a second letter with your activation code .
+As soon as you get these numbers, you’ll all set to file online.

-Whatever you do, do NOT lose these details.
+TOP TIP: Whatever you do, do NOT lose these details.
 Getting a new one can be a massive headache and, if left too late, can mean you’ll miss the deadline.
-Take a snapshot and save it to your digital notepad as opposed to jotting it down on paper (which can get lost or damaged).
+Take a snapshot and save it to your phone instead of jotting it down on paper.

-Dig out that UTR (the one you wrote down and forgot where you wrote it and spent hours tearing the house apart and then found it down the back of the sofa…never happened to you?
-Our bad).
+Dig out that UTR (the one you wrote down).
 Login to your online account with HMRC.
-Once you’ve done that, you’ll be sent an activation code (yes, ANOTHER one).
-Then it’s just a question of inputting all the data you’ve been collecting throughout the year.
+You’ll be sent another activation code.
+After that, it’s just a question of inputting all the data you’ve been collecting throughout the year.

 When it comes to self-assessment, the sooner you file, the better.